Ssioo/Ssioo/README.md

 I'm really into designing clear UX and bring it onto real world.

-Currently, I'm learning Cross-Device User interaction via Web / AR.
+Currently, I'm learning User Experience in Mobile Augmented Reality.

 B.Sc at College of Computing & Informatics, Sungkyunkwan Univ,